 Upon graduation, English majors go in many directions.
 About 20 percent enter teaching.
 Others go to graduate and professional schools.
 Still others take jobs in journalism, public relations, government, and business.
 Graduates of the English program report that the skill they acquired that employers value most is good writing, but like most disciplines in the humanities, English teaches complexity of thought and subtlety of feeling.
 In nourishing good communication and analytical skills, the program prepares students to enter many fields.

-The Department of English, Linguistics, and Communication is committed to the aggressive recruitment of minority faculty and students.
+The Department of English and Linguistics is committed to the aggressive recruitment of minority faculty and students.